-Changes to stock - conversions and adaptations
+Changes to Stock - Conversions and Adaptations

-We would like to consider the scope to alter Council and housing association properties to better suit demand.
-This could include extending smaller properties, perhaps through loft conversions, and conversion of two bedroom properties to smaller units, to accommodate the rising number of single households.
+We would like to consider the scope to alter Council and Housing Association properties to better suit demand.
+This could include extending smaller properties, to tackle overcrowding, perhaps through loft conversions.

+Conversion of two bedroom properties to smaller units, will help accommodate the rising number of single households.

-- Promote and improve the allocations policy looking at, for instance, downsizing, mutual exchange and choice based letting. - Encourage tenants to move out of larger properties to smaller properties, for instance by offering incentives to move. - Make sure the IT system for allocating properties is fit for purpose. - Introduce 'Housing Options' advice to raise awareness of all the choices people have. - Develop the Rent Deposit Guarantee Scheme to improve access to private renting and reduce waiting times in social rented stock. - Maximise the capacity of private sector leasing for temporary housing for homeless households - Encourage private landlords to become accredited, to help improve management of this housing.
+- Promote and improve the allocations policy looking at, for instance, downsizing, mutual exchange and choice based letting. - Encourage tenants to move out of larger properties to smaller properties, for instance by offering incentives to move. - Make sure the IT system for allocating properties is fit for purpose. - Introduce 'Housing Options' advice to raise awareness of all the choices people have. - Develop the Rent Deposit Guarantee Scheme to improve access to private renting and reduce waiting times in social rented stock. - Maximise the capacity of private sector leasing for temporary housing for homeless households. - Encourage private landlords to become accredited, to help improve standards and promote best practice.

-The housing we already have is optimised and effective in providing choice and meeting need
+The housing we already have is optimised and effective in providing choice and meeting need.

-Specialist Housing
+Priority Specialist Housing